Misterblue/convoar/README.md

 Command line application for converting OpenSimulator OAR files into GLTF scene file.

-OAR files save [OpenSimulator] regions.
+An [OpenSimulator] OAR file saves a region's contents.
 All the information about the region (parcels, terrain, etc.) is saved in an OAR file along with all the objects and their locations (prims, meshes, scripts, textures, etc.).